 During the first five years of my life, most of my time was spent at my Dad’s auto body shop - ultimately living in the upstairs office.
 It was located in one of the poorest neighborhoods in Cincinnati, but there were tons of kids.
 He was a master restorer of rare and classic European “Motorcars”, with an added specialty in Corvettes.
-I remember learning the names on the large shields hanging over each car bay with the emblems my Mom hand painted.
-The smells of my childhood were Bondo, fiberglass and mechanic's hand cleaner goop.
+I remember learning the exotic names on the large shields hanging over each car bay with the emblems my Mom had hand painted.
+The smells of my early childhood were Bondo, fiberglass and mechanic's hand cleaner goop.
 The only “wildlife” I can remember were the puppies our black German Shepherd, Lipshin, kept having - thanks to the neighbor's prolific Labrador, Thor.
 The only nature I remember was the huge oak tree my friends and I would climb next to a utility company.
 I loved that tree.